Information and assistance to eye care professionals and case managers who work with individuals experiencing vision loss.

-We want you to know there is help available for your patients with low vision.
+We want you to know there is help available for your patients with vision loss.
 Eye care professionals will often ask us, “When is it appropriate to refer my patient to Vision Forward?”
 The answer is simple: When vision loss interferes with daily activities or begins to impact your patient’s emotional well-being.

 Through our services, individuals learn how to make the most of their remaining vision to maximize their level of independence.
 They are introduced to optical devices (magnifiers and telescopes) and non-optical devices (lighting, glare control and contrast enhancement) to assist them with the daily tasks they identify as being important to them such as reading, writing, watching television, and/or functioning safely within their environment.